prowebber/PureLib/README.md

 * Babel Polyfill supports top 95% ±1% of browsers.
 [See the list of supported browsers here](https://browserl.ist/?q=last+1+version%2C+not+dead%2C+%3E+0.2%25)
 * Provides 30 shortcuts to commonly used JavaScript actions
 * Final script is 1.5KB in size
-* Can reference functions by HTML ID or by JavaScript DOM object
+* Target items by passing the [Element object](https://developer.mozilla.org/en-US/docs/Web/API/Element) or the [HTML ID](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) to the function.

 ## Usage